Contributed By ACSV Legal

 Added Value for Local Businesses

 PE brings significant value to local Vietnamese businesses; PE money not only provides Vietnamese targets with much-needed growth capital to consolidate and expand their business operations, but it also provides healthy controls and constraints to focus the use of the investment capital for optimal growth and value creation.
 This added layer of operational supervision and corporate governance lends institutional legitimacy to businesses, which eventually enhances their future exitability to trade buyers or buyout funds.
-Cash flow and financing often pose inhibiting obstacles to young entrepreneurs, who do not have much of their own equity to bring into their businesses.
+Cash flow and financing often pose inhibiting obstacles to young entrepreneurs, who do not have much equity of their own to bring into their businesses.

 PE investors should be aware that much of the sophistication, financial engineering and exit-driven structuring implicit in PE may be lost on local business owners.
 Care should be taken to ensure that the owners and management teams truly understand the nature of the investment.